Meghan Markle Rocks a Perfect LBD — Inspired by Jackie O!

 The royal-to-be stepped out in London alongside fiancé Prince Harry on Thursday night to attend a Women’s Empowerment reception as part of the week of events for the Commonwealth Heads of Government Meeting.
 And she did it in a chic little black dress — the style of which was inspired by another famous American: Jacqueline Kennedy Onassis.

 For the occasion, Meghan wore the Black Halo Jackie O Belted Dress, named after the iconic former first lady.
 The fitted cowl-neck dress is a classic style that could have easily been worn by Jackie O herself.
-The style is currently still available in several sizes and colors at $375.
-(It’s also still available here, in both white and black; shope similar looks here and here.)
+The popular style – which has been worn by dozens of celebs, including Kim Kardashian and Blake Lively – is currently still available at Shopbop in several sizes and colors for $375.
+(It’s also still available here, in both white and black; shop similar looks here for $109 and here for $49.99.)

 Meghan accessorized her chic look with a black Gucci clutch from their Dionysus collection, featuring the brand’s iconic snake buckle and Aquazzura’s Milano cutout suede pumps, a pair of elegant heels featuring an ankle strap.
 Aquazzura is proving to be one of Meghan’s favorite shoe brands: She also chose a pair of Aquazzura shoes for her engagement announcement with Harry in November 2017.
 They’re also still available in several sizes, as well as a nude shade.